section-engineering-education/engineering-education/articles/matlab-image-database/index.md

   - url: /engineering-education/matlab-image-database/hero.jpg
     alt: Matlab sample Image
 ---
-Face databases are imagery data that are used for testing face processing algorithms like [Principal Component Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) for face recognition.
+Face databases are imagery data that are used when testing face processing algorithms like [Principal Component Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) for face recognition.
 <!--more-->
-In this tutorial, we will learn to code in MATLAB for recognizing a face from a database of human faces.
+In this tutorial, we will learn to code in MATLAB in order to recogne a face from a database of human faces.

 How the database works, depends on the type of algorithm you are going to use and the project you are implementing.
 For example, the PCA uses the [eigenspace](https://deepai.org/machine-learning-glossary-and-terms/eigenspace) to recognize the face from the database.

 The framework of this program can be used to create the database for other many objects, not only faces.
 In this case, we will use the WEBCAM to take some required snapshots of the face to make the database.

 ### Prerequisites
+To follow this tutorial along - the reader will need the following:
-1. [Matlab](https://www.mathworks.com/downloads/) must be installed in your pc.
+1. [Matlab](https://www.mathworks.com/downloads/) must be installed on your PC.
 2. A webcamera must be installed.
-3. Have a little knowledge in [Matlab](/engineering-education/getting-started-with-matlab/)
+3. Have a little knowledge in [Matlab](/engineering-education/getting-started-with-matlab/).

 ### Table of contents
 - [How to install webcam?](#how-to-install-the-webcam)